Congregation

 In 1858, the seconChurch Building 3d church building burned to the ground when chimney embers from a wood stove ignited a fire.
 The Rector at the time, The Rev. Eugene Augustus Hoffman, raised money from the congregation to put up a third church building, which was larger and stronger than its predecessor.
 The brick structure was constructed in 1860 at a cost of $3,333.44 and consecrated on May 20, 1861.
 It is still in use today.
 For details about the building and grounds, click here.

 The Parish started mission congregations between 1863 and 1895.
 Among them were missions in the Sewaren and Fords sections of Woodbridge that eventually merged as St. John’s, Woodbridge, based in Sewaren.
-Another one was started in Carteret and lasted for decades before closing.
+Another one, St. Mark’s, began in Carteret and lasted for decades before closing.

 From 1899 through 1918, a period of decline followed as before.
 Senior Warden John H. Love refused to close the church in 1900 even though only one person attended some Morning Prayer services.
 Several years later, the Church could only afford a part-time Rector, who visited once a month.

-The Rev. Edward Randolph Welles II, who served as Rector from 1931 to 1934, told the congregation’s story in “A History of Trinity Church, Woodbridge, New Jersey, From 1698 Through 1935.”
+The Rev. Edward Randolph Welles II, the Rector from 1931 to 1934, told the congregation’s story in “A History of Trinity Church, Woodbridge, New Jersey, From 1698 Through 1935.”
 One hundred copies of the book were printed.
 To read an electronic version of copy No. 84, click here.

 (Father Welles revisited his years at Trinity in a 1975 autobiography, “The Happy Disciple.”
 For his account, click here.)